Working on the front line

 British American Tobacco strongly believes that smoking is only for informed adults who are aware of risks of smoking.
 Therefore, being a responsible tobacco company, we always make every effort to prevent and reduce smoking of youth.
-British American Tobacco in Vietnam absolutely supports and always complies with the Decree No.119 prohibiting the trading of tobacco products to anyone under the age of 18.
+British American Tobacco in Vietnam absolutely supports and always complies with prevailing laws, and regulations of Vietnam prohibiting the trading of tobacco products to anyone under the age of 18.
 We also believe that penalties for breaking such laws must be tough enough to discourage trading to underage buyers.

 Since 2008, British American Tobacco in Vietnam has been coordinating with Vinataba for a programme to prevent access to tobacco products by young people under 18.
 The programme aims to prevent teenagers under 18 from buying cigarettes by raising retailers’ awareness.
 The programme used several tools such as training videos, POSM and leaflets to inform retailers about regulations of selling tobacco products to anyone under 18 as well as provide them effective solutions for not selling cigarettes to minors.